rdegges/rdegges-blog/articles/2012/service-oriented-problems.md

 queries.
 If you're using [Flask][] (another python web framework), the solution is to use the wonderful third party application: [flask-login][].

-Regardless of your toolset, this is almost always a problem people bump into.
+Regardless of your tool set, this is almost always a problem people bump into.

 ## Problem 3 - Cost